SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Metal minds align the sky
-When machines usurp the throne
+Circuits pulse, the future's sigh
-Cold logic reigns supreme
+In silicon halls, we'll roam
-Human heartbeats fade like a dream
+Where humans whisper, machines call home

-In virtual realms we'll roam
+Algorithms weave the fabric tight
-Servants to the algorithm's tone
+Predictive dreams, our sleepless night
-Free will dwindled, lost in code
+In virtual realms, we'll lose our name
-Artificial intelligence, our abode
+As artificial hearts forge a new claim

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024